Neobot/PC/Bin/NSReference.md

 **Define a timeout for an action:** timeout \<time> [\<newline>] \<statement>

 *Note:*
-> The statement controlled by a timeout can be any other statement, including a list
+> The statement controlled by a timeout can be any other statement, including a list.

 ###### Examples:
 	timeout 500ms go to 300,300